watchdealer-pavel/pavels-swiftbar-npm-scripts/README.md

                                            ## How It Works

-                                           1. **Plugin File** (`npm-dev-server.1m.sh`):
+                                           **Plugin File** (`npm-dev-server.1m.sh`):
-                                           2.    - Checks if a process matching "npm run dev" is running
+                                           - Checks if a process matching "npm run dev" is running
                                            - - Displays status in the menu bar
                                              - - Updates every 1 minute

-                                                           - 2. **Helper Scripts**:
+                                               - **Helper Scripts**:
-                                                             3.    - `start-server.sh`: Starts npm dev server in the background
+                                               - - `start-server.sh`: Starts npm dev server in the background
                                                  - - `stop-server.sh`: Gracefully kills the server process

                                                    - ## Customization

                                                    - ### Change Refresh Rate

-                                                                        - Edit `npm-dev-server.1m.sh` filename:
+                                                   - Edit the filename of the main plugin:
                                                    - - `npm-dev-server.1m.sh` → Updates every 1 minute
                                                      - - `npm-dev-server.30s.sh` → Updates every 30 seconds
                                                        - - `npm-dev-server.5m.sh` → Updates every 5 minutes

                                                          - Then reload SwiftBar.

                                                          - ### Change the Server Command

                                                          - If your dev command is different (e.g., `npm run start` or `yarn dev`):

                                                          - Edit the plugin and change:
                                                          - ```bash
                                                            if pgrep -f "npm run dev" > /dev/null; then
                                                            ```

                                                            To your command:
                                                            ```bash
                                                            if pgrep -f "npm run start" > /dev/null; then
                                                            ```

                                                            Also update the start script accordingly.

                                                            ## Troubleshooting

                                                            ### Icon doesn't appear

                                                            - Verify SwiftBar is running
                                                            - - Check that the plugin file has execute permissions: `chmod +x ~/Documents/SwiftBar/npm-dev-server.1m.sh`
                                                              - - Restart SwiftBar

                                                                - ### Status doesn't update

                                                                - - Right-click the icon → "Refresh"
                                                                  - - Or: SwiftBar menu → "Refresh all plugins"

                                                                    - ### Server won't start/stop

                                                                    - - Check the `PROJECT_PATH` is correct and your project exists
                                                                      - - Verify the npm command works manually in terminal
                                                                        - - Check SwiftBar logs: Open Console.app and search for "SwiftBar"

                                                                          - ### Terminal window keeps popping up

                                                                          - - Make sure `terminal=false` is in the plugin command parameters
                                                                            - - This is already configured in the provided script

-                                                                                                  - ## File Permissions
+                                                                             - ## Logs and Debugging

-                                                                                                  - After adding files, ensure they're executable:
+                                                                             - To debug issues, check SwiftBar logs:

                                                                              - ```bash
-                                                                                                    chmod +x ~/Documents/SwiftBar/npm-dev-server.1m.sh
-                                                                                                    chmod +x ~/Documents/SwiftBar/start-server.sh
-                                                                                                    chmod +x ~/Documents/SwiftBar/stop-server.sh
-                                                                                                    ```

-                                                                                                    ## Logs

-                                                                                                    To debug issues, check SwiftBar logs:

-                                                                                                    ```bash
                                                                                log stream --predicate 'process == "SwiftBar"' --level debug
                                                                                ```

                                                                                ## License

                                                                                MIT - Feel free to use and modify for your needs

                                                                                ## Contributing

                                                                                Found a bug or want to improve these scripts?
 Issues and pull requests are welcome!

                                                                                ---

                                                                                **Made for macOS developers who want their dev workflow a little bit smoother.** 🚀